A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Auxiliary Lemmas and Proofs in sec:proofunknownf

 \subsection{Proof of \texorpdfstring{\Cref{lem:unknownbound_lie}}{}}

-Since we have buffer period, the bound of the size of overbid or underbid is as same as the situation when market noise distribution is known.
-Then, recall that the proof of \Cref{lem:bound_lie} is conditional on reserve price and others' bid, it doesn't matter whether we consider $q$ or $\tilde q$ because the only difference between them is the way generating reserve has been $\pi_0$.
-Conditional on reserve, the proof of \Cref{lem:bound_lie} still holds on regarding to $\tilde q$.
+Since we have a buffer period, the upper bound of the size of overbid or underbid is the same as the situation when the market noise distribution is known.
+Then, recall that the proof of \Cref{lem:bound_lie} is conditional on reserve price and others' bid, it doesn't matter whether we consider $q$ or $\tilde q$ because the only difference between them is the way generating reserve has become $\pi_0$.
+Conditional on reserve, the proof of \Cref{lem:bound_lie} still holds regarding $\tilde q$.

 With the same methodology in \Cref{lem:bound_lie}, we have the lemma due to \Cref{lem:unknownbuffer}.